danvuk567/danvuk567/README.md

 # Introduction

 Hi, I'm Dan.
-I’m a Data Enthusiast who loves to develop creative and robust solutions to business problems using various technical tools.
-I have proficiency in data analysis and reporting, query optimization, ETL development, database design and data modelling.
-I have 6 years experience working as a Data Analyst for a Private Wealth Management company.
-I also have over 10 years experience working with various aspects of business intelligence, data integration, software development and reporting for a large Retail company.
+I'm a data enthusiast passionate about developing creative and robust solutions to business challenges using a variety of technical tools.
+With 6 years of experience as a Data Analyst in the Private Wealth Management sector, I have honed new skills in data analysis, reporting, query optimization, ETL development, database design, and data modeling.
+In addition, I bring over 10 years of experience working across various aspects of business intelligence, data integration, software development, and reporting in the retail industry.
 My core Data Analyst skills are:

 * Database development and querying data using SQL.
 * Report generation and ad-hoc data analysis using SQL.